Building Community and Teaching Presence is Crucial

 Communicate tasks clearly to the TA (for example, “write 10 challenging self-grading assessment questions that require synthesis of knowledge from the book and lecture” vs. “write a 10-question quiz”).
 TAs have likely recently taken online classes —ask them questions about how students will perceive elements of your online class.
 Be open to feedback.
 Consider which synchronous course elements could be done well by a TA.
 Train, delegate, check in.

-Tips to Share with Students who Viewing a Course Synchronously or Watching the Recording of a Class
+Tips to Share with Students Who are Viewing a Course Synchronously or Watching the Recording of a Class

 General Tips for All Students